CTSRD-CHERI/cheribsd-getting-started/src/features/kernel.md

 GENERIC-MORELLO
 ```

+Additionally, the current kernel directory path is stored in the `kern.bootfile` sysctl variable
+that you can read with the `sysctl(8)` utility.
+For example:

+# sysctl kern.bootfile
+kern.bootfile: /boot/kernel.GENERIC-MORELLO

 ## Selecting another kernel using loader.conf

 You can set the kernel to boot via `/boot/loader.conf` using the variable